-We expect to receive net proceeds from the issuance and sale of shares of common stock offered by this prospectus of approximately \$ million after deducting underwriting discounts and commissions and estimated offering expenses (or approximately \$ million if the underwriters exercise their option to acquire additional shares of common stock in full).
-We intend to use the net proceeds from this offering, including the net proceeds from any exercise of the underwriters' option to acquire additional shares of common stock, to repay our outstanding indebtedness under our senior secured credit facility, approximately \$525 million of which was outstanding on October 1, 2011.
+We expect to receive net proceeds from the issuance and sale of 17,500,000 shares of common stock offered by this prospectus of approximately \$309 million after deducting underwriting discounts and commissions and estimated offering expenses (or approximately \$356 million if the underwriters exercise their option to acquire additional shares of common stock in full).
+We intend to use the net proceeds from this offering, including the net proceeds from any exercise of the underwriters' option to acquire additional shares of common stock, to repay our outstanding indebtedness under our senior secured credit facility, approximately \$375 million of which was outstanding on November 25, 2011.

-Our senior secured credit facility matures in 2016 and bears interest at a variable rate, which was approximately 2.75% per annum as of October 1, 2011.
-Our outstanding borrowings under our senior secured credit facility were incurred in connection with the acquisition of Broad Oak, to fund capital expenditures and for general working capital purposes.
+Our senior secured credit facility matures in 2016 and bears interest at a variable rate, which was approximately 2.25% per annum as of November 25, 2011.
+Approximately \$82 million of the outstanding borrowings under our senior secured credit facility was incurred to fund a portion of the purchase price of the Broad Oak acquisition and approximately \$293 million was incurred to fund capital expenditures and for general working capital purposes.
 Affiliates of certain of the underwriters are lenders under our senior secured credit facility and, accordingly, will receive a portion of the net proceeds of this offering.
 See "Underwriting (conflicts of interest)."

-Our estimates assume an initial public offering price of \$ per share of common stock (the midpoint of the price range set forth on the cover of this prospectus).
-An increase or decrease in the initial public offering price of \$1.00 per share of common stock would cause the net proceeds from the offering, after deducting underwriting discounts and commissions and estimated offering expenses, to increase or decrease by \$ million.
+Our estimates assume an initial public offering price of \$19.00 per share of common stock (the midpoint of the price range set forth on the cover of this prospectus).
+An increase or decrease in the initial public offering price of \$1.00 per share of common stock would cause the net proceeds from this offering, after deducting underwriting discounts and commissions and estimated offering expenses, to increase or decrease by approximately \$16 million.
 If the net proceeds increase due to a higher initial public offering price, we will use the additional proceeds to repay our outstanding indebtedness under our senior secured credit facility and for general working capital purposes.
-If the net proceeds decrease due to a lower initial public offering price, we will have less funds available to repay our outstanding indebtedness under our senior secured credit facility and for general working capital purposes.
+If the net proceeds decrease due to a lower initial public offering price, we will have less funds available to repay our outstanding indebtedness under our senior secured credit facility.